virajpwr/code_challenge/README.md

 1. Baseline model: The Value of Root mean squared error is 0.65. and Normalized RMSE = 0.09.
 The value of VIF is 1.16.
 This means that there is no multicollinearity in the model.
 The mean_residuals is 0.01.
 2. Random forest model: The value of Root mean squared error is 0.54. and Normalized RMSE = 0.07.
 The value of OOB error is 0.54.
 The model will make an error of 54% on test data.
 The model is overfitting.
-3. XGBoost model: The value of Root mean squared error is 0.52.
+3. XGBoost model: The value of Root mean squared error is 0.52 and Normalized RMSE = 0.07.

 #### Plots: